 Punishments for a RICO violation can be harsh.
 The RICO statute carries a punishment of up to 20 years in Federal Prison, forfeiture of property associated with the RICO violation , and a civil law suit with attorney’s fees and treble damages.
 The RICO maximum of 20 years can be moved up if the underlying predicate act has a higher penalty, such as murder.

-Our criminal defense lawyers understand the RICO statute, and how it is used by the federal government to heighten punishment for defendants operating in a corporation or other association.
+Our RICO attorneys understand the RICO statute, and how it is used by the federal government to heighten punishment for defendants operating in a corporation or other association.
 This understanding allows us to form an effective defense for these charges.

 Contact us today to set up your consultation.